tildearrow/furnace/doc/2-interface/asset-list.md

 ![wavetables window](wavetables.png)

-everything from the instrument list applies here also, with one major difference: moving waves around with the buttons will change their associated numbers in the list but **not** in pattern or instrument data. be careful!
+everything from the instrument list applies here also, with one major difference: moving waves around with the buttons or dragging them will change their associated numbers in the list but **not** in pattern or instrument data. be careful!

 wavetables are saved as Furnace wavetable (.fuw) files.